mattwillsher/terraform-proxmox-talos/README.md

 ### <a name="input_config_patches"></a> [config\_patches](#input\_config\_patches)

-Description: Talos Linux Configuration patches as a list of maps.
+Description: Talos Linux machine configuration patches as a list of maps.
 (NG).

 Type: `list(any)`